abhidesikan/madras-medley/content/book-reviews/gentleman-moscow.md

 ---
-title: "A Gentleman in Moscow by Amor Towles"
+title: "A Gentleman in Moscow by Amor Towles - Review by Abhishek Desikan"
 date: 2020-01-17T22:41:59-08:00
 draft: false
 ---